sbma44/sbma44.github.io/airbnb/index.md

 D.C. is served by three **airports**:

 - **Reagan National (DCA):** this is the closest and most convenient airport.
-Unless you have a lot of bags, you should take the Metro.
+Unless you have a lot of bags, you should take the Metro from here into the city.

 - **Dulles (IAD):** Metro's recently-opened Silver Line makes Dulles easier to get to, but until 2018 you will still have to pay to take a shuttle from the airport to the Wiehle station.
 Alternately, the 5A Metrobus will drop you at the Rosslyn or L'Enfant Plaza Metro stations.
 Shared-ride van service is available, but unless you are traveling alone, it's not much cheaper after tip than a taxi or Uber.